Select a tab below to learn more.

 These cameras are connected to monitors and pushed via a fiberglass cable through the pipe.
 Lighting, contrast and brightness are all controllable and the detail is remarkable.
 We also have transmitters so that when a problem area is identified we can find the location as well as note the depth below the surface.

-Additionally, we have the capability to inspect much larger pipe, up to several feet in diameter, using remote control crawler type camera equipment.
-This equipment is state of the art, very complex and affords detailed inspection of areas otherwise inaccessible.
+Additionally, we have the capability to inspect much larger pipe, up to several feet in diameter, using a remote control crawler type camera equipment.
+This equipment is state-of-the-art, very complex and affords detailed inspection of areas otherwise inaccessible.

 All inspections can be recorded to a disc if required.
-Recordings are normally requested by commercial or industrial accounts, contractors, architects, etc. for additional documentation of a pipe's condition for one of many reasons.
+Recordings are normally requested by commercial or industrial accounts, contractors, plumbers, architects etc. for additional documentation of a pipe's condition for one of many reasons.